The 5 Stages of the Mobile App Development Workflow

 - APK Size Limits: Ensure your app’s size meets the constraints.
 Ensure it’s optimised for fast downloads.

-- Content Restrictions: Avoid explicit content and ensure any user-generated content is moderated correctly.
+- Content Restrictions: Avoid explicit content and ensure user-generated content is properly moderated.

 - Testing Before Submission: Always conduct thorough testing and consider using tools like TestFlight (for iOS) to gather beta feedback before the official rollout.
 This can help identify last-minute issues.